ADSP22-WhyDoesNoOneCycleHere/simra-visualizations-server/doc/SETUP_UBUNTU.md

 sudo java -jar ./graphhopper/graphhopper-web-5.3.jar server ./graphhopper/config.yml
 ```

-4. **Make sure the server has completely started before populating the db.
+3. **Make sure the server has completely started before populating the db.
 This may take a while as it will create a graph inside `graph-cache/`.**

-5. If you encounter a Java heap exception, you need to give java more RAM to start the server
+4 (Error handling) If you encounter a Java heap exception, you need to give java more RAM to start the server
 ```
 export JAVA_OPTS="-Xmx10g -Xms10g"  # This gives java a minimum and maximum of 10gigs ram.
 ```
-5.1.
-Delete the graph-cache/ directory and start the server again.
+5 (Error handling) Delete the graph-cache/ directory and start the server again.

 ## Initial database population